fluencelabs/ethdenver-2024/README.md

 You provide request logs for at least two different json-rpc method requests from your dApp illustrating the elimination of a single point of failure, much improved privacy and data integrity.
 Be one of the first five (5) submitted, functional solutions to integrate fRPC with your dAPP to cash in on a USDC 1,000 bounty.
 See submission guidelines below for more information and requirements.

-### Integrate Your Fluence Functions With Ceramic -- 1 x USDC 2,500, 1 X USDC 1,500, 1 X USDC 1,000
+### Integrate Your Fluence Function With Ceramic -- 1 x USDC 2,500, 1 X USDC 1,500, 1 X USDC 1,000

-Like all serverless compute solutions, Fluence Functions is inherently stateless, which means durable storage needs to be integrated into the solution stack.
-This track rewards hackers to integrate [Ceramic](https://ceramic.network/) as the decentralized data layer for your Fluence Functions.
+Like all serverless compute solutions, Fluence Function is inherently stateless, which means durable storage needs to be integrated into the solution stack.
+This track rewards hackers to integrate [Ceramic](https://ceramic.network/) as the decentralized data layer for your Fluence Function.

-Your Fluence Functions need to have a read and write capability to Ceramic Streams or Compose DB and choreograph your Fluence Compute Functions with Aqua scripts to demonstrate the read and write operation.
+Your Fluence Function need to have a read and write capability to Ceramic Streams or Compose DB and choreograph your Fluence Compute Function with Aqua scripts to demonstrate the read and write operation.
 Bonus points for deploying your function to more than one provider in the Fluence testnet and to code your Aqua script to take advantage of this deployment.
 For example, write from the function on one peer and read from the function from the other peer.

  Follow the submissions guides provided below.

-### Spread Your Wings With Fluence Functions, ZK or MPC  -- 1 x USDC 3,500, 1 x USDC 1,500
+### Spread Your Wings With Fluence Function, ZK or MPC  -- 1 x USDC 3,500, 1 x USDC 1,500

 Tackle either the MPC or ZKP track for fame and fortune!

-#### Buidl A ZK Circuit Backend for your dApp with Halo2 And Fluence Functions
+#### Buidl A ZK Circuit Backend for your dApp with Halo2 And Fluence Function

 ZKPs are increasingly an integral aspect of Web3 solutions and allow provers to convince verifiers that their claim is true without revealing the inputs to the claim.
 ZKPs come in all shapes and sizes: interactive vs non-interactive, range proofs, etc.